luontola/sbt-jumi/README.md

     jumiSettings

+Also you will probably want to customize the default settings there.
+Here are some common ones, for the rest see [here](https://github.com/orfjackal/sbt-jumi/blob/master/src/main/scala/fi/jumi/sbt/JumiPlugin.scala):

+    jumiJvmOptions := Seq("-ea", "-Xmx512M")

+    jumiIncludedTestsPattern := "glob:com/example/**Test.class"

+For Jumi to run also JUnit based tests, you will additionally need to have JUnit in your test classpath.

-Run the tests using the command:
+After everything is configured, you can run tests using the command:

     sbt jumi-test